Volunteer Warriors: Saviors of Ukraine

 Front Line, Peace Life: Ukraine's Revolutionaries of the Forgotten War

-In 2018 and 2019, I photographed and conducted oral history recordings with 30 different 2014 volunteer soldiers in Kyiv and embedded with those who are still serving in the eastern part of Ukraine, the Donbas (Joint Field Operation conflict zone), where since 2014 over 1.5 million citizens have been displaced, over 10,000 civilians and soldiers (documented) have died, and over 336,000 soldiers (documented) have fought and returned home to the “peace-life,” a mere train ride or kilometers away from the front line.
-In U.S. fought wars, soldiers fight in another land and can escape the proximity of combat after deploying and begin to address the physical and mental trauma of their experiences.
-Ukraine’s soldiers and veterans face an inescapable reality as they fight a war on their own land, making a transition to what they call the “peace life” nearly impossible with the uncertainty of another invasion and no end to the war in sight.
+Over the last year, I photographed and conducted oral history recordings with volunteer soldiers in Kyiv and embedded with those who are still serving in the eastern part of Ukraine, the Donbas, where since 2014, over 336,000 soldiers (documented) have fought and returned home to what they have labeled the “peace-life,” a mere train ride or sometimes only kilometers away from the front line.
+Within my war experience, deploying to Iraq and Afghanistan, we fought in another land and could escape the proximity of combat after our rotations, to a place where we could address the physical and mental trauma of our experience.
+But Ukraine’s soldiers and veterans face an inescapable reality, fighting a war on their own land, making a transition to the “peace life” nearly impossible with the uncertainty of another invasion and no end to the war in sight.
 For the undocumented 2014 volunteers who fought on the front line, including women who until 2015 by law weren’t allowed to hold positions that were considered “hazardous to their bodies," they must fight through red tape in courtrooms to attempt achieving “combat participant status,” a label that would grant them access to state funded support for the psychological and physical distresses of war, including brain injury.